 Everything you need is provided with your order.
 You will receive easy to follow set up instructions, although you may need to bend down to plug the base unit into a mains electricity socket.

 Yes.
-As with other GPS personal alarm models, the location-aware GPS pendant will work anywhere in the UK, excluding the Channel Islands, where there is a 3G mobile network to communicate, subject to atmospheric conditions, radio interference, buildings, or other forms of interference that can block the pendant's connection to GPS satellites.
+The location-aware GPS pendant will work anywhere in the UK, excluding the Channel Islands, where there is a 3G (black or white pendant) or 4G (black pendant only) mobile network to communicate, subject to atmospheric conditions, radio interference, buildings, or other forms of interference that can block the pendant's connection to GPS satellites.
 The multi-network SIM is pre-fitted like a mobile phone and provides the best possible coverage.